mbioscma/P7_Epilepsy_MarcBiosca/README.md

 This project involves processing and normalizing MRI, ictal, and interictal SPECT images to localize the epileptogenic focus in a single subject.

 ## Files in this Repository
-- **NAME**: A Jupyter Notebook containing all operations, functions, and scripts used for processing, normalizing, and exploring the images.
+- **MarcBiosca_P7_Epilepsy.ipynb**: A Jupyter Notebook containing all operations, functions, and scripts used for processing, normalizing, and exploring the images.
 This includes steps like masking, normalization (mean, median, Z-score), and others.

 - **Resultant Images**: